Alistair-Turcan/iRibo/README.md

 - --Threads=1: Set thread count.
 - --Min_Length=25: Minimum read length for quality control.
 - --Max_Length=35: Maximum read length for quality control.
-- --P_Site_Distance=20: Max distance to check for a p-site.
+- --P_Site_Distance=20: Max distance to check for a P-site.
 - --QC_Count=10000: Number of reads in the first frame for quality control.
 - --QC_Periodicity=2.0: Periodicity scale in canonical genes for quality control.
 - --QC_Positions=false: Use positions or read counts in quality control.